sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 `dzil clean`

-You'll notice that both the tarball file and the distribution directory are now gone and only the files we had after issuing the `new` command are left behind.
+Both the tarball file and the distribution directory are now gone and only the files we had after issuing the `new` command are left behind.
 But don't worry, we can easily get them back when we're ready.